RadeonOpenCompute/ROCm_Documentation/Current_Release_Notes/Current-Release-Notes.rst

    kernel running on a single GPU.
 -  System-wide barriers to synchronize between multiple kernels running on multiple GPUs.

+You may use the Cooperative Groups feature in HIP applications by:

+- Including the header file "hip/hip_cooperative_groups.h"

+- Querying the target GPU(s) to ensure that they support the Cooperative Groups functionality

+- Writing a GPU kernel that uses the new features of the cooperative_groups name-space

+- Launching the GPU kernel using the new Cooperative Groups host-side APIs

+Limitations

+- This feature is currently only supported on AMD "gfx9" devices.

+- This features does not currently support the classes: cooperative_groups::thread_group, cooperative_groups::thread_block, or cooperative_groups::coalesced_group, or cooperative_groups::thread_block_tile<>.

 AMD ROCm Data Center Tool
 -------------------------